Selecting a Business Partnership Type

 In recent years, the limited liability company has become more common than the general partnership and the limited partnership, because it has more limited liability for the owners (as the name suggests).

-But there are still cases in professional practices in which some partners want to be limited in the scope of duties and they just want to invest, having the liability protection of being in a limited partnership.
+But there are still cases in professional practices (law, accounting, architecture, for example) in which some partners want to be limited in the scope of duties and they just want to invest, having the liability protection of being in a limited partnership.

-You might have also considered setting up your multiple-person business as an LLC.
 While a multiple-member (owner) LLC is taxed like a partnership, there are differences in liability and in other ownership provisions.
-The main difference is that all owners of an LLC (called "members") have limited liability, even if they participate in running the business, while in a partnership the partners running the business have general liability for everything that happens.
+The main difference is that all owners of an LLC (called "members") have limited liability while in a partnership the partners running the business have general liability for everything that happens.

 Joint Ventures as Partnerships